yash-batavle-optimaio/remix-app/README.md

-# Shopify App Template - Remix
+# Shopify App Template - Remix copyrights

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.